Jamal Musiala

-Jamal Musiala (born 26 February 2003) is a German professional footballer who plays as an attacking midfielder and winger for club Bayern Munich and the Germany national team.
-Widely regarded as one of the best attacking midfielders in the world, Musiala is known for his dribbling, passing, goal threat, and technical skills, and is nicknamed "Bambi" for his close-control dribbling.
-Musiala has represented Germany at UEFA Euro 2020, the 2022 FIFA World Cup, and Euro 2024.
-He was the joint winner of Euro 2024's Golden Boot.
+Jamal Musiala (/de/; born 26 February 2003) is a German professional footballer who plays as an attacking midfielder for club Bayern Munich and the Germany national team.
+He is regarded as one of the best attacking midfielders in the world.

+A senior international since 2021, Musiala has represented Germany at two UEFA European Championships (2020 and 2024) and two FIFA World Cups (2022 and 2026).
+He was the joint winner of Euro 2024's Golden Boot, with three goals in the tournament.